The island is protected from the tide and the waves by a stone levee that runs all along its border.

 The vineyard is historical and mainly consists of malvasia istriana, a local variety that is well-suited to the sandy earth of the island.

-The main house is built according to the typical Grado style, while the farmer's house, next to the traditional fish farm infrastructure, is dedicated to agricultural activities.
+The main house is built according to the typical Grado style.
+The farmer's house is dedicated to agricultural activities.

 The garden around the main house offers a space for shared moments with a view on the vineyard and on the lagoon.